matter-labs/zksync/docs/protocol.md

   witnesses.
 - Significant bytes: how many bytes, of all bytes occupied by the operation, are significant (including operation number).
-- Hash: the result of SHA-256 function with operation's pubdata as input.
+- Hash: the result of the SHA-256 function with the operation's pubdata as input.
 Used for operation identification.

 ### 0. Rollup operation lifecycle